e3prom/rVRRPd/README.md

 [...]
 ```

-Your virtual router will now listens for VRRP packets and will take the `Master` or `Backup` role.
+Your virtual router will now listen for VRRP packets and will take the `Master` or `Backup` role.
 If the router owns the virtual IP address, it will automatically take the `Master` role with a priority of `255`.

 # Donation
 Help us by donating to the project.
 Every penny will directly cover the development costs of `rVRRPd`, which includes a lot of coffee, the virtual machines used to run the tests and the interoperability labs, and the bare-metal servers powering them.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TWE8MESRMWRG8)

-You can donate by Paypal using the above button, or by using any of the crypto currencies listed below:
+You can donate by Paypal using the above button, or by using a crypto currency listed below:

 | Crypto Currency     | Wallet Address                                           | More (e,g. memo id) |
 | ------------------- | -------------------------------------------------------- | ------------------- |